 If you are looking for the fastest and safest way to delete cache and other junk on MacBook Air, try the MacBook cleaning utility from Nektony – ClearDisk.

 ClearDisk is an easy cache cleaner.
 The app allows you to complete MacBook cache reset with just two clicks.
 Besides caches, it scans Language Resources, Logs, Downloads and Trash and allows you to get rid of unnecessary items.

 Steps to clear cache with the MacBook cleanup utility:

 - Select Cache and click the Scan button.
 In a few seconds you will see a list of cache files and folders, arranged by name.
 You can also arrange the items by size.

-- Tick the item(s) you want to remove.
-Right click to reveal it in Finder, get information of a file or remove it.
+- Select the item(s) you want to remove.
+Right click to reveal it in Finder, get information about a file or remove it.
 You can click on the Select All button to mark all items in the list.